 4. Keep It Clean

 Maintaining a clean gym setup is important.
-Keeping your gym clean keeps you disciplined, motivated, and makes your equipment last longer.
+Keeping your gym equipment clean keeps you disciplined, motivated, and makes your equipment last longer.

 Always keep these cleaning essentials in your boxing gym: